kemitchell/stonecutters/clauses/california-forum-venue/1e1d/terms.md

 license: Creative Commons CC0 1.0 Universal
 ---

-- **Agreed Courts** means any court of the State of California sitting in `City` and the United States District Court for the district encompassing it.
+- **Agreed Courts** means any court of the State of California sitting in _Venue City_ and the United States District Court for the district encompassing it.

 - **Lawsuit** means a legal proceeding against a party related to this agreement.